 No.3 – People are ready for change

 Many of the other campaigns surrounding this issue are coming out of America since its such a large industry in that country alone.
 Unfortunately in Australia not only is our female director rate incredible small at 16% but our industry itself is small.
 From looking at campaigns that are coming out internationally such as Women in Film’s #52filmsbyWomen and Andy Fowlers #Freethebid it is clear that we are ready for change and want it.
-There are various funding programs available internationally and in Australia for female filmmakers but it obviously isn’t doing enough to close that inequality gap.
+There are various funding programs available internationally and in Australia for female filmmakers but it obviously isn’t doing enough to close that inequality gap altogether.

-Overall we’ve learnt that women are amazing and strong and, even though it might take a few more years, there is evidence of moving forward to change that can’t be ignored.
+Overall we’ve learnt that women are amazing and strong and, even though it might take a few more years, there is evidence of moving towards change that can’t be ignored.
 I would only ask that from now on you consciously make an effort to watch female directed films and help to support the work that these women are doing because I believe that by doing something as simple as paying attention we can finally bring equality to the film industry.